zyth0s/SciAlgs.jl/README.md

 * Provide simple functions to perform basic operations, such that an average researcher can understand.
 * Modern development practices: tests, continuous integration, collaborative development, ...
 * Make algorithms accessible to researchers without expertise in computer programming.
-* Expand the ecosystem of scientific packages in Julia.
+* Enrich the ecosystem of scientific packages in Julia planting a seed.

 Some of the topics that are going to be covered are: